-Likewise, industrial activities that take place at industrial facilities are often exposed to the weather and generate runoff that contains residual pollutants from the industrial site.
-This runoff is then transported to our open waterways.
+Likewise, industrial activities at industrial facilities are often exposed to the weather and generate runoff with residual pollutants from the industrial site.
+This runoff is transported to our open waterways.

-This City of Stockton web page last reviewed on --- 2/3/2016
+This City of Stockton web page last reviewed on --- 4/17/2019